LuisGilGB/book-rust-web-development/ch_02/notes.md

 If we want to pass a value to a function without moving ownership, we can use *borrowing*.
 This is done by passing a reference to the value instead of the value itself.
 References are created using the `&` operator.

+## Traits

+Traits are the way Rust enable implementation of shared behaviours between types.
+They can be compared to interfaces, abstract classes or mixins in other languages.
+They are, so, the way to implement polymorphism in Rust.